A

 Remark: With closed-loop P controller, we find that the system time constant is greatly reduced, which yields much faster response.
 The crucial drawback is the steady-state error, which can be eliminated by the following I controller.

-In the initial period 0~0.3s, the duty-cycle command to the BLDC is almost greater than 1 (100%), which is nonsense!
-Do you find it?
+period 0~0.3s, the duty-cycle command to the BLDC is almost greater than 1 (100%),

-I hope this example can show you the difference between practical implementation and theoretical simulation.
+I hope this example can show you the difference between

-² BLDC closed-loop control ¡V with I controller (KI = 0.01) (BLDC_closed_I.mdl)
+control – with I controller (KI = 0.01) (BLDC_closed_I.mdl)

 System I/P: Desired rotation speed= 2000 rpm